-Moving is an exciting but risky business.
-Let’s be honest — even the most careful people or most reputable moving companies can have accidents.
+Moving is exciting, but it can be risky business.
+Let’s be honest — even if every precaution is taken, accidents can still happen.
 Boxes rip, movers drop things, furniture slips, catastrophes happen.
 The occasional accident is inevitable.
 So, that’s where moving insurance comes in.

 Moving insurance helps protect you and your belongings from damage and loss.
 But, there’s more to moving insurance than meets the eye.
 Before you sign your name to an agreement, it’s important to understand your options.

 Check out the infographic and video below to understand your options.

 Options for Mover Company Insurance